University Counseling Centers: Pros and Cons to Consider

 - Are designed to help the public and students at the same time by providing student counselors with real-world training and the public with affordable counseling.

 Every student in these programs is supervised by a licensed therapist who is also often a professor.
 Usually, that therapist has many years, if not decades, of experience and may even be considered an expert in their field.
-So, the combined experience of your clinical team may well exceed that of a therapist you’d pay to see elsewhere.

 What Are University Counseling Clinics Like?